Unlawful Possession of a Weapon Defense Attorneys Passaic County, NJ

 - The object in question had a distinct purpose which was never intended to be used as a weapon or to cause bodily harm

 - The offender was never aware that the object could be used as a weapon

 - Law enforcement performed an illegal search or violated your personal rights in the process of acquiring evidence

 Contact our Woodland Park Unlawful Weapon Possession Attorneys Today

 Weapons charges in New Jersey can lead to very serious convictions and punitive measures if not handled appropriately.
-At Del Sardo & Montanari, our seasoned criminal defense attorneys take pride in protecting the legal freedoms of our clients in New Jersey across towns like Wayne, Clifton, Paterson, Little Falls, West Milford, Woodland Park and the greater Passaic County region.
+At Del Sardo & Montanari, our seasoned criminal defense attorneys take pride in protecting the legal freedoms of our clients in New Jersey across towns like Wayne, Clifton, Paterson, Little Falls, West Milford, Woodland Park, and the greater Passaic County region.
 We use our extensive experience and intimate knowledge of New Jersey weapons laws to seek to have charges dismissed or reduced for our clients.

-Contact us online or give us a call through our Woodland Park offices at (973) 233-4396 for a free and confidential consultation pertaining to your unlawful possession of a weapon or unlawful possession of a firearm charges and to learn more about how we can best serve you.
+Contact us online or give us a call through our Woodland Park offices at (973) 233-4396 for a free and confidential consultation pertaining to your unlawful possession of a weapon or unlawful possession of a firearm charge and to learn more about how we can best serve you.